JMDKC/jmdkc.github.io/_posts/2019-06-02-caro-annely.md

 title: Anthony Caro - Seven Decades | Annely Juda Fine Art
 ---

-Despite the epic title, this one is a [small, lovingly-curated show](http://www.annelyjudafineart.co.uk/exhibitions/seven-decades-anthony-caro) in a quiet upstairs gallery off Oxford Street.
-I particularly loved the bigger machine-like works upstairs.
+Despite the epic title, this one is a [small, lovingly-curated show](http://www.annelyjudafineart.co.uk/exhibitions/seven-decades-anthony-caro) over two floors in a quiet upstairs gallery off Oxford Street.
+I particularly loved the bigger machine-like works on the upper floor.

 They’re collectively a study in contrasts: the forms balanced between the rectilinear and the curvy; the material combining both reused parts and the purpose-built; the surfaces vary between the smooth and the pitted.